 In this technique, you start by gliding forward and then at some point turning your body and feet about 180 degrees.
 You end up facing the direction you’re coming from.
 Note that your body and feet shouldn’t turn simultaneously.

 Instead, you should turn your trunk first, starting with the left shoulder and then the right one.
 Then, lift and turn your left foot, and finally lift and turn the right foot while also turning your head to face the new direction you’re moving in.

-Then, as you lift right foot, your weight shifts over to the left and eventually distributes equally once you plant the right foot on the ground/surface.
+Then, as you lift your right foot up, your weight shifts over to the left and eventually distributes equally once you plant the right foot on the ground/surface.

 Be Careful, or You’ll Trip

 Now that you’ve learned to transition backward smoothly, it’s time to execute the slide that’ll help you come to a stop.
 As you roll backward, put out the right foot (about 2 feet from the other foot) and turn it about 90 degrees.
 Be careful here — if your backward stride turns out to be too short, you’ll likely trip and fall.

 As you slide, bend your ankle somewhat so that the skate now sits at an angle (about 45 degrees or less) to your direction of motion.
 And that’s it.
 You’ve just learned how to Powerslide to a complete stop.

 When it comes to weight distribution, your weight transfers to the left foot as you lift and place the right foot behind the left one.

 But as your right foot touches the skating surface, you should start re-distributing your weight so that some of it shifts to the powersliding foot.
 As you stop, both feet end up supporting your weight pretty much equally.

 7. The Rollerblade Hockey Stop